Period Costs

 Product Cost | Period Cost |

-The costs which are related with the production of product is known as product cost. | The costs which are not related with the production of product is known as period cost. |
+The costs that are related to the production of the product are known as product cost. | The costs that are not related to the production of the product is known as period cost. |

-They are directly tied with production process. | They are not directly tied with production process. |
+They are directly tied to the production process. | They are not directly tied with production process. |

-It is capitalized as inventory on the balance sheet and ultimately expensed to cost of goods sold on the income statement. | Its expenses are recorded on the income statement in the period incurred. |
+It is capitalized as inventory on the balance sheet and ultimately expensed to the cost of goods sold on the income statement. | Its expenses are recorded on the income statement in the period incurred. |

-They are assigned with a one particular product. | They are not assigned with one particular product.
+They are assigned with one particular product. | They are not assigned with one particular product.
 That’s why, they are listed as an expense in the accounting period in which they occurred. |

-It is volume-oriented cost. | It is time-oriented cost. |
+It is a volume-oriented cost. | It is a time-oriented cost. |

 It is also known as inventorial costs. | It is also known as operating costs. |

-Some of its examples are; Direct labor, direct materials, and manufacturing overhead. | Some of its examples are; Marketing expense, selling, general and administrative expense, and CEO salary. |
+Some of its examples are; Direct labor, direct materials, and manufacturing overhead. | Some of its examples are; Marketing expenses, selling, general and administrative expenses, and CEO salary. |

 Formula to calculate Period Cost

 Period costs cannot be calculated using a specific method or formula.
 In order to calculate period costs, the management could examine the records of period costs and identify the costs that are not directly associated with the production of inventory but are charged to the statement of profit and loss.
-Therefore, with this method, the management could identify any expenses that were categorized as period costs, making it easy to compare the figures with those from previous years.

 Under Variable Costing,